gnsoria/feature-tiles/README.md

 ```
 git submodule add [github-ssh-link] /path/to/submodule/
+npm install react-lazy-load-image-component
 ```

 At some point I'll package it up, but at the moment I'm just splitting it into a new repo so that I can use it across some of my personal projects.

 ## useFeatureTiles hook

-The main two components are `DefaultTile` and `TileGrid`, both of which are available via the `useFeatureTiles` hook.
+The main components are `DefaultTile`, `TileGrid`, and `FeatureSection`.
+These are available via the `useFeatureTiles` hook.
 This hook allows you to pass in a color scheme and a render function for the tile text.
 * There are three available color customizations:
  * `mediaBorderColor`: The border color of media on tiles (images and video).
  * `calloutBgColor`: The background color of callout tiles.
 Ideally this would be something eye-catching so that the callout tiles stand out from the rest.